 Update: Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Bill

-The Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Bill (the Bill) is a member’s bill, which the Government is supporting.
+The Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Act (the Amendment Act) was a member’s bill, which the Government supported.

 - improve the information provided to prospective buyers of units,